ayeh11/IW-code/README.md

-# Deep Learning for Archival Aerial Photography: Understanding Long-Term Socioenvironmental Change in Namibia
+# Deep Learning for Archival Aerial Photography: Mapping Long-Term Socioenvironmental Change in Namibia

-This repository contains code and utilities for preparing geospatial imagery and labels, training semantic segmentation models, running inference, post-processing, and evaluation for my IW.
+This repository contains only the code and for preparing imagery and labels, training the models, segmenting, polygonization, post-processing, and evaluation for my IW.
+All data is removed for privacy.

 Quick layout
-- `0_original_data/` — raw imagery and original shapefiles
+- `0_original_data/` — (REMOVED IN THIS VERSION) raw imagery and original shapefiles
 - `1_threshold_data/` — compute and apply size thresholds to filter small polygons
 - `2_crop_data/` — crop large imagery to area of interest defined by labels
 - `3_normalize_1943/` — remove streaks and normalize 1943 imagery to 1970 distribution